Creating crawlers

 This is a common pattern for crawlers.
 Another common patterns is to use a feed to find the web page URL for the given date, then parse that web page to find the image URL.

-The available methods only require a CSS selector, selector
+The available methods only require a CSS selector, selector, to match tags.

 returned.